 Thus, between 1840 and 1870, the stagecoach business was a-rolling all over Iowa, with Iowa City being right in the center of the action.
 Writer Orville Francis Grahame, in his 1924 article, Stagecoach Days, tells us these details…

 - 1840 – The Iowa Territorial Legislature approves three new stagecoach mail routes between Burlington, Mount Pleasant, Davenport, and Macomb, Illinois, and twice-weekly mail service between Dubuque and Davenport.
 Click here to read more about USPS mail service to Iowa City.

 - 1840 – Frink & Walker is the first company to bring stagecoach service into Iowa City. $3 will buy you a seat on the thirty-mile trip to Bloomington (Muscatine) via a two-horse stage coach.

 - 1841 – As the transition of the Territorial capital continues, semi‑weekly stage service is added between Burlington and Iowa City.
 Fares cost anywhere between 5 and 10 cents per mile, depending on the season.

 - 1842 – Chauncey & Dolly Swan manage Swan’s Hotel, located on the National Road right in the heart of Iowa City.
 A stagecoach stop/tavern/inn, The Swan becomes a major point of interest in early Iowa City history.
 Read about the first four hotel/taverns that were established in the early Iowa City days.

-- 1842 – Another independent firm advertises tri-weekly stagecoach service to Bloomington for only $1.50.
+- 1842 – Another independent firm advertises tri-weekly stagecoach service from Iowa City to Bloomington for only $1.50.
 The price competition has begun!